 Effects of Pruning on Sabal Palms

-- Cutting the green fonds takes away the Palm’s source of nutrients.
+- Cutting the green fronds takes away the Palm’s source of nutrients.

-- Removing healthy green fonds can make the tree susceptible to disease.
+- Removing healthy green fronds can make the tree susceptible to disease.

 - Pruning reduces the canopy size, which reduces the tree’s ability to photosynthesize.

 - It may permanently stunt the growth of the plant.